Tyrone Taylor Preview, Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 16th in the league.
+- The Dodgers pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Dodgers have a 4.28 team ERA that ranks 17th among all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.26).

-- Dodgers pitchers combine to allow 133 home runs (1.1 per game), the eighth-fewest in baseball.
+- Dodgers pitchers combine to allow the seventh-fewest home runs in baseball (134 total, 1.1 per game).

-- The lefty last appeared on Friday against the Colorado Rockies, when he threw five innings, allowing one earned run while giving up three hits.
+- In his most recent time out on Saturday against the Colorado Rockies, the righty threw five innings, allowing no earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.